2D to 3D camera calibration

 - Std: 304,675 pixels — 1,214× larger than leave-one-out

-While most camera locations still cluster around the original estimate (~43.07°N, -89.41°W), several outliers show dramatically different estimates — some with altitudes of -60,000m or +60,000m.
+While most camera locations still cluster around the original estimate (~43.07°N, -89.41°W), several outliers show dramatically different estimates.
+Some have altitudes of -60,000m or +60,000m.
 The focal length histogram is even more revealing: ~95 of 100 trials produced reasonable focal lengths, but a handful produced absurdly large values (up to 1.5 million pixels), completely skewing the mean.

-This reveals a critical insight: with only 6 points, small measurement errors can occasionally lead to catastrophically wrong solutions.
-The optimization can converge to local minima that produce geometrically valid but physically unrealistic results.
+This was the uncomfortable part: with only 6 points, small measurement errors can occasionally lead to catastrophically wrong solutions.
+The optimization can converge to local minima that look valid geometrically but make no physical sense.

 Looking at the combined comparison: